 Adult Diaper Banks

-Patients that suffer from incontinence know that it can be tricky to constantly keep adult diapers on hand.
+Adults that experience incontinence know it can be challenging to constantly keep adult diapers on hand.
 In addition to standard purchases to meet common physical needs, the customer’s budget must stretch to accommodate this new need.

-There are some cases in which Medicaid or Medicare will cover incontinence supplies.
-But, for families who do not have coverage and whose money is tight, there is another solution for obtaining adult diapers.
+There are some cases where Medicaid or Medicare will cover incontinence supplies; however, that coverage varies by state and can be limited.
+For families who do not have Medicaid or Medicare coverage and money is tight, there is another solution for obtaining adult diapers.

-Diaper banks are a relatively new resource for those who cannot afford to purchase adult diapers and other incontinence products.
-Similar to food banks, diaper banks distribute their resources through local nonprofit agencies, religious organizations like churches and synagogues, and school family resource centers.
+Diaper banks are a resource for those who cannot afford to purchase full-price adult diapers and other incontinence products.
+Similar to food banks, diaper banks distribute their resources through local nonprofit agencies, religious organizations, like churches and synagogues, and school family resource centers.
 Due to eligibility restrictions, adult diapers are not distributed directly to individuals.
-Interested customers should contact the appropriate local agency who will obtain the products for the person in need.
+Interested customers should contact their local agency who will obtain the products for the person in need.